accellionapis/api-guide/source/includes/_commonactions.md

 ![](../images/rfrostpoem.png)

-Again, the ID of the new uploaded file can be found in the **X-Accellion-Location** field of the response header of this request.
-Note this ID, because we are going to use it to download this file in the next section.
+Again, the **ID** of the new uploaded file can be found in the **X-Accellion-Location** field of the response header of this request.
+Note this **ID**, because we are going to use it to download this file in the next section.

 ![](../images/requestheaders2.png)